pingidentity/terraform-provider-pingone/docs/resources/notification_policy.md

 ### Required

 - `environment_id` (String) The ID of the environment to associate the notification policy with.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
 - `name` (String) The name to use for the notification policy.
 Must be unique among the notification policies in the environment.

 ### Optional